The B2B Ecommerce Trends Report: Millennial Buyers, Payment Options and a Maturing Market

 Getting your B2B ecommerce strategy right requires an extraordinary amount of time, planning, and investment.

-Here’s some recent B2B research and data from Google and BCG released September 29, 2017 indicating the importance of a seamless mobile experience for B2B customers.
+Here’s some recent B2B research and data from Google and BCG released last year that indicates the importance of a seamless mobile experience for B2B customers:

 - 80% of B2B buyers are using mobile at work.